wamp-proto/wamp-proto/spec/basic.md

 ### Message Codes and Direction

-The following table lists the message type code for **all 25 messages defined in WAMP v2** and their direction between peer roles.
+The following table lists the message type code for **all 25 messages defined in WAMP** and their direction between peer roles.

 > In order to provide a single, authoritative overview of *all* WAMP messages, this table includes both the messages *mandatory* for WAMP Basic Profile as well as optional messages from the WAMP Advanced Profile.
 >